Keep Warm Fishing In The Winter

 The key to keeping warm when fishing in the winter is to make sure you have the best base layer and proper outer layers to keep your body and legs warm.
 Fishing in the winter requires the right gloves, socks, and waders to keep your hands, feet, and legs warm.
 These guide tips will help.

 I stand in ice-cold water for 7 to 9 hours a day and I do this sometimes over 100 days a year when I’m guiding for steelhead and trout.
-Do you want to know how I stay warm when winter fishing and what I recommend to my clients to help them have the best day possible when fishing in the winter?
+I have tried so many different tips and tricks and some worked and some didn’t.

-These tips will let you know what to wear to keep you as warm as possible from head to toes when fishing in the winter under even the coldest temperatures.
+These tips will let you know what to wear and what I do to keep you as warm as possible from head to toes when fishing in the winter, even under even the coldest temperatures.

 I even offer a bonus Guide Tip on how to keep the ice off your rod guides when fishing in the winter when it’s well below freezing.